-Since 2012, the European Commission has been working on the EU Data Protection Reform to establish a modern and harmonized data protection framework across the EU to replace the existing Directive.
-On May 4, 2016, the official texts of the new Regulation were published in the EU Official Journal in all the official languages and it came into force on May 25, 2016.
-The Regulation took effect across the EU member states on May 25, 2018.
-The Regulation includes a number of important changes to existing data protection legislation including new obligations on data processors, restrictions on the transfer of personal data outside the EEA and the introduction of new concepts such as "accountability" (and related record-keeping), the "right to be forgotten" and a requirement for data breach notifications to the relevant Regulators.
-Enforcement of the Regulation will be carried out by both national regulators (for the U.K., the Information Commissioner) and the Commission, and the regulators will also now have the new power to impose greater fines for any breaches of the data protection requirements of up to 4% of a firm's global turnover.
+Since 2012, the European Commission sought to establish a modern and harmonized data protection framework across the EU to replace the existing Directive.
+On May 4, 2016, the official texts of the new EU General Data Protection Regulation ("GDPR") were published in the EU Official Journal in all the official languages and it came into force on May 25, 2016.
+GDPR took effect across the EU member states on May 25, 2018.
+GDPR included a number of important changes to existing data protection legislation including new obligations on data processors, restrictions on the transfer of personal data outside the EEA and the introduction of new concepts such as "accountability" (and related record-keeping), the "right to be forgotten" and a requirement for data breach notifications to the relevant Regulators.
+Enforcement of GDPR will be carried out by both national regulators (for the U.K., the Information Commissioner) and the European Commission, and the regulators will also have the new power to impose greater fines for any breaches of the data protection requirements of up to 4% of a firm's global turnover.

 The EU Benchmark Regulation entered into force on June 30, 2016 and has applied in the U.K. since January 1, 2018.
-Global regulators have imposed fines on firms following attempted manipulation of the LIBOR, gold and foreign exchange benchmarks, and have taken action against individuals for misconduct related to benchmarks.
-The objectives of the EU Benchmark Regulation include, but are not limited: (i) improving governance and controls over the benchmarking process to ensure that administrators avoid/manage conflicts of interest, (ii) improving the quality of input data and methodologies used by benchmark administrators, (iii) ensuring that contributors to benchmarks and the data they provide are subject to adequate controls, and (iv) protecting consumers and investors through greater transparency and adequate rights of redress.
+Global regulators have imposed fines on firms following attempted manipulation of the London Inter-bank Offered Rate ("LIBOR"), gold and foreign exchange benchmarks, and have taken action against individuals for misconduct related to benchmarks.
+The objectives of the EU Benchmark Regulation include, but are not limited to: (i) improving governance and controls over the benchmarking process to ensure that administrators avoid/manage conflicts of interest, (ii) improving the quality of input data and methodologies used by benchmark administrators, (iii) ensuring that contributors to benchmarks and the data they provide are subject to adequate controls, and (iv) protecting consumers and investors through greater transparency and adequate rights of redress.

 In the U.K. as a follow up to the Fair and Effective Markets Review (established by the Chancellor of the Exchequer), the Fixed Income, Currencies and Commodities ("FICC") Markets Standards Board ("FMSB") was established in 2015 as a private sector response to the conduct problems revealed in global wholesale FICC markets after the financial crisis.
 The function of the FMSB is to help raise standards of conduct in global wholesale markets by producing voluntary Standards and other guidance in areas of uncertainty that are developed by the membership and designed to illustrate best practices to all market participants.
 These Standards are intended to reduce the continuing uncertainty about acceptable practices in opaque and unregulated areas, which is a hazard for FMSB members, as well as other market participants.
-The Standards published to date cover the new issue process, binary options for the commodities markets and reference price transactions for the fixed income markets.
+The Standards published to date cover topics including the new issue process, binary options for the commodities markets, reference price transactions for the fixed income markets and secondary market trading error compensation.
 The published Standards do not have legal or regulatory force and do not replace existing legislation; rather, they are intended to supplement the rules already in place.
-The Standards are implemented by way of FMSB member firms making an adherence statement on an annual basis.
+The Standards are implemented by way of FMSB member firms, including Nomura International plc, making an adherence statement on an annual basis.